ovsky/adb-fastboot-installer/README.md

 Author of original `15 seconds ADB Installer` script is famous `Snoop05`, who deserves all the thanks.

-Author of this repo is `ovsky` known profesionally also as Przemysław Orłowski, owner of this GitHub Account and `orlowski.works` portfolio site (check it!).
+Author of this repo is `ovsky` (me 😉) known profesionally as `Przemysław Orłowski`, owner of this GitHub account and [orlowski.work](http://orlowski.work/ "orlowski.work") portfolio site (check it!).

 #

+Greetings!

 ---